Creating Azure Policies

 Now that we have gathered all bits and pieces we can start putting it all together and create the policy definition.

-to only target resources. - The next step is to add the parameters (optional) where in this case we use it to select the effect.
+2. The next step is to add the parameters (optional) where in this case we use it to select the effect.

-that contains the logic for our Policy Definition.
+3. The last part in this example is the policyRule including the effect that contains the logic for our Policy Definition.

 {